Arthur English: Acting career

 His radio work began with the BBC series Variety Bandbox, using as always his own Aldershot accent but in the persona of a Cockney spiv.
 His usual delivery was to tell a long rambling shaggy dog story at ever-increasing rapidity without losing clarity until, at top speed, he would end with the catch-phrase: "Play the music!
 Open the cage!"
 Another popular catch-phrase was "Mum.
 Mum.
 They're laughing at me!".

-He began to appear on British television in mainly comedy roles in the 1970s, and is probably best remembered for playing the truculent and somewhat bolshy (though not entirely unsympathetic) maintenance man, Mr. Harman, in Are You Being Served? which he played from 1976 to 1985, including the 1977 film adaptation.
+He began to appear on British television in mainly comedy roles in the 1970s, and is probably best remembered for playing the truculent and somewhat bolshy (though not entirely unsympathetic) maintenance man, Mr Harman, in Are You Being Served? from 1976 to 1985, including the 1977 film adaptation.
 He played Arthur, Alf Garnett's mate, in In Sickness and in Health, a follow-up series to Till Death Us Do Part from 1985 to 1990.
 He also appeared in The Sweeney.

 He had more likeable roles in two British children's TV series: The Ghosts of Motley Hall, which ran from 1976 to 1978 on ITV (produced by Granada Television), and as "Slugger" in Follyfoot, which ran from 1971 to 1973, also on ITV (produced by Yorkshire Television).
-He was in several other films including For the Love of Ada (1972) as "Arthur" and Everyday Maths (1978), a British TV schools programme starring Jack Wild as English's grandson.
+He was in several other programmes, including For the Love of Ada (1972) as "Arthur" and Everyday Maths (1978), a British TV schools programme starring Jack Wild as English's grandson.
 In 1978 he was the subject in This Is Your Life, while in May 1983 he was a guest on Desert Island Discs with Roy Plomley.
-Also in 1983 he played Frosch in Die Fledermaus with English National Opera at the London Coliseum.
+Also in 1983 he played Frosch in Die Fledermaus with the English National Opera at the London Coliseum.
 In 1985 he appeared in an episode of the American TV series Magnum, P.I..

 English appeared in the Royal Variety Performance in 1951 and 1980.
 He had been president of Aldershot Town F.C. which had been formed out of the ashes of Aldershot F.C.
 The new club badge depicted a rising phoenix and was designed by English.
 He had also been a long-standing member of the showbusiness charity the Grand Order of Water Rats, which he joined in 1970, a Freeman of the City of London and an Honorary Freeman of the Borough of Rushmoor.